-As of December 31, 2010, our investment portfolio consisted of \$20.9 million in cash, cash equivalents and restricted cash and \$2.1 million in short-term investments.
-Our exposure to interest rate risk relates primarily to our short-term investment portfolio and the potential losses arising from changes in interest rates.
+As of December 31, 2011, our portfolio consisted of \$31.1 million in cash and cash equivalents.
+We did not have any short-term investments as of December 31, 2011.
+Our exposure to interest rate risk relates primarily to shortterm investments, which we may purchase at different points in time, and the potential losses arising from changes in those interest rates.
 Our investment objective is to achieve the maximum return compatible with capital preservation and our liquidity requirements.
 Our strategy is to invest our cash in a manner that preserves capital, maintains sufficient liquidity to meet our cash requirements, and maximizes yields consistent with approved credit risk.
 We place our investments with high credit quality issuers and, by policy, limit the amount of our credit exposure to any one issuer.
 Our portfolio includes only marketable securities with active secondary or resale markets to ensure portfolio liquidity.
 We classify our cash equivalents and short-term investments in accordance with authoritative guidance on accounting for investments in debt and equity securities; consider investments in instruments purchased with an original maturity of 90 days or less to be cash equivalents; and classify our short-term investments as available-for-sale.

-Our cash equivalents and short-term investment portfolios consist primarily of money market funds, commercial paper and U.S. government and government-sponsored debt securities.
-Our short-term investments are reported at fair value with unrealized gains and losses, net of tax, included in accumulated other comprehensive income within stockholders' equity in the accompanying Consolidated Balance Sheets.
-The amortization of premiums and discounts on the investments, realized gains and losses, and declines in value judged to be other-than-temporary on available-for-sale securities are included in other income (expense), net in the accompanying Consolidated Statements of Operations.
+Our cash equivalents and short-term investment portfolios consist primarily of money market funds and U.S. government and government-sponsored debt securities.
+Our short-term investments are reported at fair value with unrealized gains and losses, net of tax, included in accumulated other comprehensive income within stockholders' equity in the accompanying consolidated balance sheets.
+The amortization of premiums and discounts on the investments, realized gains and losses, and declines in value judged to be other-than-temporary on available-for-sale securities are included in other income (expense), net in the accompanying consolidated statements of operations.

-Based on the size of the investment portfolio as of December 31, 2010, an immediate increase or decrease in interest rates of 100 basis points would not have a material adverse effect on the fair value of our investment portfolio.
+Based on the size of the investment portfolio as of December 31, 2011, an immediate increase or decrease in interest rates of 100 basis points would not have a material adverse effect on the fair value of our investment portfolio.